Bethany Weir

 • Imperfections or damage isn’t such a worry.
 The car may already have some small dents or dings in the vehicle when you buy it as there have been previous owners.
 Also, as you own the vehicle and not a finance company, you may not worry about small imperfections if a minor accident happens.

 • Avoid taking the financial hit of depreciation.
 On average a new car will depreciate by 15-35% in the first year.
-That increases to 40-60% by the 3rd year of the cars lifespan.
+That increases to 40-60% by the 3rd year of the car’s lifespan.
 By buying a used car, you can avoid taking this financial hit.

 Disadvantages of Buying a Used Car

-• Cannot customise car from factory.
+• Cannot customise car from the factory.
 If buying a new car, you can choose features such as the sound system, interior and exterior colour and heated rear seats.
 This means you can tailor the car fully to your needs.
-This cannot be done with a used car.
+This obviously cannot be done with a used car.

 Benefits of Leasing a New Car

 • Lower initial expenditure and a set expenditure.
 The initial expense of a lease vehicle is much lower compared to buying a car.
 The price is then set for the term you have that vehicle with no change to what it costs you.
-This can make budgeting easier and remove uncertainty of outgoings.
+This can make budgeting easier and remove the uncertainty of outgoings.

 • No concern about depreciation or resale.
 You are not responsible for any depreciation or loss of the market value of the car, and you will not need to be concerned about the onward sale of this vehicle.
 This is a particular benefit in the current climate with a shift in the market to an electric horizon.

 • New Car Every Few Years.
-If you like to change your car every two-to-four years for something different, leasing allows you to do this without worrying about the depreciation of that asset, maintenance or you having to re-sell the vehicle.
+If you like to change your car every few years for something different, leasing allows you to do this without worrying about the depreciation of that asset, maintenance or you having to re-sell the vehicle.

 • Worry-Free Maintenance.
 Most new vehicles will have a warranty that lasts three years.
 Therefore, on a three-year lease, most repairs will be covered.
 The vehicle also moves on before larger maintenance costs become a concern, and it removes the risk of an unforeseen expense.